tejaswigowda/ame3942017/ASSIGNMENTS/8/README.md

-Assignment 8
+# Assignment 8
 **Due Nov 29<sup>th</sup> before end of class**

 ## Task
-Display the temperature, light and humidity readings in a LCD Display.
+Display the temperature, light and humidity readings in a LCD Display (from class IoT kit).

 ## References
 - code handout from previous assignments.